Narendran040/VSDSquadron/README.md

 |||GND|

 PC4: Input A

 PD1: Input B

 PD2: Input Cin

 PD3: Output Sum

 PC5 (SCK): SPI Clock

 > SPI Overview

 SPI is a synchronous serial communication protocol used for short-distance communication, primarily in embedded systems.
 It allows multiple devices to communicate with one another by sharing a common clock signal, which ensures data is transmitted in a synchronized manner.

-> SPI Components
-MOSI (Master Out Slave In): Data line for data sent from the master to the slave.

-MISO (Master In Slave Out): Data line for data sent from the slave to the master.

-SCK (Serial Clock): Clock line driven by the master, used to synchronize data transmission.

-SS (Slave Select): Line used to select the slave device for communication

 > How to program